Spring Break Camp

 - Campers with any of these symptoms are asked to refrain from visiting the Museum.

-- All parents/guardians must Check-In at the front desk before dropping off campers with a staff member.
+- All parents / guardians must Check-In at the front desk before dropping off campers at the Museum.

-- Nut-free lunches and labeled water bottles must be packed and placed in designated cubbies in the Museum’s coat room.
+- Nut-free lunches and labeled water bottles must be packed and placed in the designated bin in the Museum’s coat room.

 - No food, gum, or drinks are allowed in the Museum galleries, except water bottles.